 In an era where cyber threats loom large, the healthcare industry’s data security practices are under intense scrutiny.
-A case in point is the cyberattack on Change Healthcare, a subsidiary of UnitedHealth Group, which began on February 21, 2024.
+On February 21, 2024, Change Healthcare, a subsidiary of UnitedHealth Group, was the target of a cyberattack.
 This attack, attributed to the ALPHV/Blackcat ransomware group, disrupted over 100 systems, affecting claim processing and prescription services for millions of patients.

-The breach has prompted SEC regulatory filings, extensive forensic investigations, and a painstaking recovery process.
+The breach prompted SEC regulatory filings, extensive forensic investigations, and a painstaking recovery process.
 With data theft confirmed, UnitedHealth is analyzing the stolen files to gauge the breach’s scope.
-The company has had to provide more than $3.3 billion in loans to healthcare providers facing operational delays.
+Additionally, the company provided more than $3.3 billion in loans to healthcare providers facing operational delays.
 As systems are gradually being restored, the full timeline for recovery is uncertain.

-The Department of Health and Human Services has issued guidance for affected entities, and the Department of State is offering a reward for information on the ransomware group involved.
+The Department of Health and Human Services issued guidance for affected entities; and, the Department of State is offering a reward for information on the ransomware group involved.

 As the industry grapples with the fallout, the importance of HIPAA compliance and cybersecurity measures has never been clearer.
 Below are essential tips to bolster cyber defenses and ensure compliance: